 Moving out of a home is usually a large project, especially if you've been at one address for many years.
-Some people feel so overwhelmed a the thought of going through all of their belongings that they would rather just discard everything and start fresh in a new home.
+Some people feel so overwhelmed at the thought of going through all of their belongings that they would rather discard everything and start fresh in a new home.

 As Soon as Your House Goes on the Market

 Now is the time to purchase packing supplies, such as tape, boxes, and wrapping papers or plastics.
 Buy stickers or red markers to flag your fragile packages.

 - Start keeping track of all moving expenses, because some might be tax-deductible.

 - Clean and de-clutter every room in the house, including the garage and basement, discarding anything you don't want to pack or won't need in your new home.

 - Pack unused items that you plan to keep.
 Label each box's contents and store the boxes in a safe but out of the way location where they won't interfere with showings.

 - Donate unneeded items to charity or have a garage sale to get rid of them.
 You can even sell unwanted clothes and accessories on sites like Poshmark.

 Decide if you need to hire movers or if you can handle the move on your own, which is easier if you're a single person living in an apartment or small home.